 Over the past few months, I’ve come to understand that my son, Otto, is navigating some developmental challenges.
 While this isn’t a bad thing, it is a new journey for us, one that requires more of my care and attention.
 Otto is a Gestalt Language Processor (GLP), which means he has a unique way of learning language.
 As I’ve educated myself about his needs, I’ve realized that our current Ocean State Kids (OSK) environment is not the right fit for him at this time.
 The routine has become a source of stress and dysregulation for him, and my priority is to support his confidence and growth.

-With these realizations, I have made the difficult decision to step down from leadership of the Little Tweets & Sweetest Berries groups and to withdraw the Little Tweet program from Norman Bird Sanctuary.
+With these realizations, I have made the difficult decision to step down from leadership of the Little Tweets & Sweetest Berries groups.
 While this decision brings me sadness—because this group has been my cherished space for friendship and community—I believe it’s the best path forward for Otto and our family.

 I am hopeful that I may return to leadership in the Spring or Summer of 2025 if Otto grows more confident in his language and surroundings.
 Until then, I am deeply grateful for all the connections and support this group has given our family.